cwahn/theta/README.md

 **An async actor framework for Rust**

-Theta provides an actor model implementation, designed for building resilient and high performance concurrent systems.

 ## Overview
-> **Ergonomic & performant async actor framework, which Rust deserves.**
+Theta is an **ergonomic** yet **minimal** and **performant** async actor framework which Rust deserves.

-### Async
-- Inherently asynchronous, built on top of Tokio
+- **Async**
-- Instance of actor is a thin wrapper around a `tokio::task` and `ActorRef` is just a MPSC sender.
+  - An actor instance is a very thin wrapper around a `tokio::task` and two MPSC channels.
-### Built-in remote
+  - `ActorRef` is just a MPSC sender.
+- **Built-in remote**
   - Distributed actor system powered by P2P protocol, `iroh`.
   - Even `ActorRef` could be passed around network boundary as regular data in message.
   - Available with feature `remote`.
-### Built-in monitoring
+- **Built-in monitoring**
   - "Monitor" suggested by Carl Hewitt's Actor Model is implemented as (possibly remote) monitoring feature.
   - Available with feature `monitor`.
-### Built-in persistence
+- **Built-in persistence**
   - Seamless respawn of actor from snapshot on file system, AWS S3 etc.
   - Available with feature `persistence`.
-### WASM support (WIP)
+- **WASM support (WIP)**
   - Compile to WebAssembly for running in browser or other WASM environments

 ## Example
 ```sh